Vortex ring gun: The 1998 U.S. Army project

-Single shot field tests performed without optimized nozzles led to the conclusion vortex rings were unsuitable for non-lethal crowd control.
-This conclusion was reached partly because knock down did not appear to be feasible at the desired range of 100 ft, partly because of the excessive spillage onto bystanders under the flight path if used to transport chemicals or dyes, and partly because the flight noise and speed enabled it to be easily avoided at the downrange target.
+Single-shot field tests performed without optimized nozzles led to the conclusion vortex rings were unsuitable for non-lethal crowd control.
+This conclusion was reached partly because knockdown did not appear to be feasible at the desired range of 100 ft, partly because of the excessive spillage onto bystanders under the flight path if used to transport chemicals or dyes, and partly because the flight noise and speed enabled it to be easily avoided at the downrange target.
 The foremost reliability issue with this project was turbulence caused by the high-energy propellant burning outside the barrel.